QuickBooks Blog

 How to calculate work in process inventory

 Calculating the value of WIP inventory involves associating a cost with a percentage of completion.
 This can be a bit time-consuming, so it’s typically best to tally it up at the end of your accounting period to minimize uncertainty on your company’s balance sheet.
+Here’s a step-by-step guide to help you through the process.

 Ending WIP Inventory = (Beginning WIP Inventory + Production Costs) – Finished Goods Cost

-Work in process inventory formula in action
+WIP inventory formula in action:

-($10,000 + $300,000) – $250,000 = $60,000
+Your WIP inventory formula would look like this: ($10,000 + $300,000) – $250,000 = $60,000

 Work in process inventory = $60,000